Search results for:

 Once these commands complete, Python will be installed in your system.

 Once Python has been installed on your system, you can try it out on the command line.
 Enter the command python3, and you can access the Python interpreter.
-This interpreter will let you run commands in the Python and see the results in real-time.
+This interpreter will let you run commands in Python and see the results in real-time.

 Here's a glimpse of Python on the command line in CentOS 7 using the PuTTY SSH client: